omerfarukbasar/GigFindr-Software-Eng/api/README.txt

 - Loggin in supported
     - Requires user to enter all fields
     - Checks if the user is in the database

-Discuss:
-- How to go about storing sessions (cookies vs localStorage)
--
+- Routing to homepage after login supported
+    - Sidebar updates based on who's logged in